 Coverage or Payout Type & Amount

-Coverage or Payout Type & Amount: The basic life insurance covers death and other add ons include disability coverage (TPD), critical illness and premium waivers to waive off future premiums if the person contracts an illness or a disability.
+Coverage or Payout Type & Amount: The basic life insurance covers death and other add-ons include disability coverage (TPD), critical illnesses and premium waivers to waive off future premiums if the person contracts an illness or a disability.

 Premium waivers are riders which are added to a plan.
 An example of a premium waiver rider would be a critical illness waiver rider.
 If added on to the term life insurance plan, this rider will be activated if the person insured contracts a critical illness.

 The premiums will not be payable from then, and the plan will continue to cover the person.
 If this is the only rider attached to a term life insurance, no payout will be given to the person.